darkrenaissance/darkfi/doc/src/architecture/tx_lifetime.md

 in sequence
 11. `CP` writes the state transition update of $tx$ to their chain
 12. `CP` removes $tx$ from their `mempool`
-13. `CP` broadcasts the finalizated proposals sequence
+13. `CP` broadcasts the finalized proposals sequence
 14. `CS` receives the proposals sequence and validates transactions
 15. `CS` writes the state updates to their chain
 16. `CS` removes $tx$ from their `mempool`